Hives/makers-notes/week-1/README.md

 ### Follow an effective debugging practice

 Alice led a debugging workshop.
-My notes are [here](debugging-workshop.md)
+My notes are [here](debugging-workshop.md).
+I give a detailed breakdown of using a methodical debugging practice to isolate and fix a bug.

 ### Basic OOP